Most of us are born in an era where, we have heard noises of people rushing in and out with the supplies, coming out from manufacturing plants.

 Maintenance and scheduling were just a click away and everyone was notified with all the necessary information.

 This networked plant floor helped them gather all the important data in one place which helped them implement solutions like predictive maintenance, downtime optimization, and performance management.

-They are employing the help of solution architects, data scientists and user experience professionals to gather all the data in one place to mine, analyse & build a solution around it.
-The larger is the data set, higher is the possibility to innovate and to deliver a differentiating end-user experience.
+They are employing the help of solution architects, data scientists, and user experience professionals to gather all the data in one place to mine, analyse & build a solution around it.
+The larger the data set, the higher the possibility of innovating and delivering a differentiating end-user experience.